All In (TV series)

-The drama was a ratings success in South Korea, with its final episode reaching a peak viewership rating of 47.7%, which is the 42nd highest-rated Korean drama episode of all time.
+The drama was a ratings success in South Korea, with its final episode reaching a peak viewership rating of 47.7%, the 10th highest rated episode of any Korean series aired between 2000 and 2008.
 It also won several awards, notably the Grand Prize ("Daesang") for Lee Byung-hun at the 2003 SBS Drama Awards.

 Synopsis

 Orphaned then taken in by his gambler uncle, Kim In-ha (Jin Goo) often hangs out with his friends in the basement of a movie theater.
 He unexpectedly befriends Choi Jung-won, a model student and the rich son of the theater owner.
-In-ha and Jung-won both fall for Min Su-yeon (Han Ji-min), the daughter of the projectionist at the theater.
+In-ha and Jung-won both fall for Min Su-yeon (Song Hye-kyo), the daughter of the projectionist at the theater.

 When Su-yeon's father was killed by loan sharks, In-ha and Jung-won hatch a plan to avenge Su-yeon by setting fire to a gangster's hideout.
 But the fire spreads, accidentally killing the gang leader.
 In-ha is sentenced to seven years, while thanks to his family connections, Jung-won avoids jail time.
 As In-ha serves his sentence, Jung-won goes to the United States to study and Su-yeon decides to become a nun.

 Seven years pass, and by pure chance, the three all end up working at the same casino.
 In-ha (Lee Byung-hun) and Su-yeon (Song Hye-kyo) fall in love, but are later separated when In-ha is forced to illegally immigrate to the U.S. He finds a job as a mafia hitman, and by a stroke of luck, again meets Su-yeon, and the two plan to get married.
 However, on their supposed wedding day, In-ha suffers a near-fatal gunshot wound and becomes comatose for 8 months.
 Unaware that In-ha is alive, the grieving Su-yeon returns to Korea.

 In-ha eventually recovers, but Jung-won (Ji Sung) intervenes, saying that he is unworthy to love Su-yeon.
 In-ha decides to turn his life of misery around and becomes a professional gambler.
 He meets a business partner and, betting everything he has, returns to Korea to win back Su-yeon's love.